EvaMaeRey/ggstats101/README.md

-The goal of ggstats101 is to model a clean and efficient way to create functionality that’s in line with ggplot2 grammar for an intro to statistics/probability.
+The goal of ggstats101 is to model a clean and efficient way to create functionality that’s in line with ggplot2 grammar for an intro to statistics/probability class.
+This will allow you to build up plots layer by layer alongside the concepts you build up.

 Many examples are from the ISI curriculum.
 <https://www.isi-stats.com/isi2nd/data.html>

-It uses ‘statexpress’ short-hand as a first cut at exploring functionality.
+This project explores using ‘statexpress’ as a short-hand for experimenting with layers.

 Without extension: